Mangla Dam: Displacement & Resettlement

 The Government of Pakistan had agreed to pay royalties to the Government of AJK (Azad Jammu and Kashmir) for the use of the water and electricity generated by the dam.
 Pakistan initially committed to supplying free electricity to the entire region of Azad Kashmir and providing complimentary clean water to the city of Mirpur.
 However, over time, this agreement was not transparently upheld, resulting in Pakistan encountering challenges in fulfilling its financial obligations related to royalty payments for electricity and water services in Azad Kashmir.
 Over 280 villages and the towns of Mirpur and Dadyal were submerged and over 110,000 people were displaced from the area as a result of the dam being built.
 Some of those affected by the dam were given work permits for Britain by the Government of Pakistan, and as a result, in many cities in the UK the majority of the Pakistani community originates from the Dadyal-Mirpur area of Kashmir.
 There are 747,000 Mirpuris in the United Kingdom, and the British Mirpuri community forms about 70% of the British Pakistani community.
 The percentage is greater in northern cities and towns.
 In Bradford, an industrial town in north-west England, it is estimated that roughly three-quarters of the city's South Asian population is from Mirpur, with a sizeable population also in Birmingham.
-At the time, many took up work in the textile and steel mills, due to the acute shortage of workers in England.
+At the time, many were employed in the textile and steel mills, due to Pakistani workers willing to work for lower wages than English workers.